aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/coordorigin/_index.md

 ---
 title: ShapeBase.CoordOrigin
 second_title: Aspose.Words for .NET API Reference
-description: The coordinates at the topleft corner of the containing block of this shape.
+description: The coordinates at the topleft corner of the containing block of this shape in C#
 type: docs
 weight: 110
 url: /net/aspose.words.drawing/shapebase/coordorigin/